guybedford/es-module-shims/README.md

 </script>
 ```

-To verify when the polyfill is actively engaging as opposed to relying on the native loader, [an `onpolyfill` hook](#onpolyfill-hook) is provided.
+To verify when the polyfill is actively engaging as opposed to relying on the native loader, [a `polyfill` hook](#polyfill-hook) is provided.

 See the [Polyfill Mode Details](#polyfill-mode-details) section for more information about how the polyfill works and what options are available.